FlavScents AInsights Entry for (E)-beta-damascone (CAS: 23726-91-2)

 8. Practical Insights for Formulators

-(E)-beta-damascone is valued for its ability to impart a natural, fruity-floral character.
-It synergizes well with other fruity and floral notes, enhancing overall complexity.
-Formulators should be cautious of its potency to avoid overpowering other components.
-It is often under-used in formulations seeking a subtle, natural enhancement.
+(E)-beta-damascone is valued for its ability to impart a natural and complex character to both flavors and fragrances.
+It synergizes well with other fruity and floral notes, enhancing overall product appeal.
+Formulators should be cautious of its potency to avoid overpowering the blend.
+It is often under-used in formulations seeking a subtle rose nuance.

 Citation hooks: FlavScents; industry practice